zhenging/pols202/notes/week_03/03_political_culture_and_ideology_constitution.md

 3\.
 Guarantee Individual Rights (or Freedoms)

 ##### 2.52 The Bill of Rights
-The first ten amendment to the Constituion, commonly referred to as the _Bill of Rights_, provided for individual rights.
+The first ten amendment to the Constitution, commonly referred to as the _Bill of Rights_, provided for individual rights.

-#### 2.6 The Constitutionlism
+#### 2.6 The Constitutionalism

 #### 2.7 Continuity
 Compare the Constitution to other constitutions. (state constitutions, constitutions of other countries)